1.Second Market Hosts Bitcoin Talk for Professional Women’s Network

 Not too fast

-She added that even though there was a need for more clarity on the
+She added that even though there was a need for more clarity on the issue, governments should still take the time to familiarize themselves with the technology first, understand its uses and consider wider policy implications.

 “The more consideration that goes into these issues, the more thought goes into achieving that important balance between regulation and innovation.”